zaphosting/docs/docs/gameserver-ftpaccess.md

 ---
 id: gameserver-ftpaccess
-title: 'Game server: Access via FTP to manage server files'
+title: "Game server: Access via FTP to manage server files"
-description: Information on how to connect via FTP and manage your game server files from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: "Information on how to connect via FTP and manage your game server files from ZAP-Hosting"
 sidebar_label: FTP access
 services:
   - gameserver